zabbix/zabbix/templates/app/consul_http/consul_cluster/README.md

 ## Overview

-This template is designed for the effortless deployment of HashiCorp Consul Cluster monitoring by Zabbix via HTTP and doesn't require any external scripts.
+The template to monitor HashiCorp Consul by Zabbix that works without any external scripts.
+Most of the metrics are collected in one go, thanks to Zabbix bulk data collection.

+Template `HashiCorp Consul Cluster by HTTP` — collects metrics by HTTP agent from API endpoints.
+More information about metrics you can find in [official documentation](https://www.consul.io/docs/agent/telemetry).

 ## Requirements